 - Double-check to encrypt all the data and add extra protection to the servers.

-- The approximately location-based app will cost $X and take X months to develop.
+- The approximately location-based app will cost $45 075 and requires 1017 hours to develop.

-The Purrweb team has worked with location-based solutions for several years.
+The Purrweb team has worked with geolocation app development for years.
 Our developers will be happy to help you execute your startup idea, secure the data and add geolocation features where it is needed.